MohamedBenighil/my-invoice-app/README.md

 # 3:15:29 - Creating Table Relationships for Customer Details
     # part1: create custumers table, add reference in invoice table and pass custumers table to index.ts, then migrate
+    # part2: update the createActions to include both tables.
+Then verify it works when you create invoice using the form
 ```